How do you translate the expression to catch fire in Italian?

 To catch fire

-To catch fire in Italian: let’s break this up!
+To catch fire in Italian – Let’s break it down!

 Le case di legno prendono fuoco facilmente.